gmelika/slate/source/index.html.md

 }
 ```

-Use this api for payment methods that are in the "pending" state.
+Use Verify Payment Method for payment methods that are in the "pending" state.
 These payment methods, like ACH account, require the user to enter the 2 amounts that will be sent to their account.
 When the amounts match, the payment method will be activated

 ### HTTP Request